 Fill your “Living Well Toolbox” and have fun with others as you practice skills to live life to the fullest and meet day-to-day challenges.
 At a Living Well Alaska workshop, you will learn the skills to feel better, embrace life and spend less time in the doctor’s office or hospital.

-- 2-hour workshop each Wednesday for six weeks
+- 2.5-hour workshop each week for six weeks

 - Bring your spouse, family member or friend